-Management is considered as a science by some management experts and some others take management as an art.
+Management is considered a science by some management experts and some others take management as an art.
 This controversy has existed for a long time and still not solved.

 According to J. Paul Getty, “Management cannot be systematized or practiced according to a formula.
 It is an art creative art.”

 However, many people disagree with him.
 So the definition of management whether it is a science or an art or a profession depends on the authors.

 There are few fundamentals for management to become a science, an art, and a profession.

 Management can be taken as science as it is a systemized branch of knowledge or principle which can be proved and is found out by continuous observation and verified experimentations.
 Management is not pure science but it is a social science as it deals with human beings and their behavior.